Ashish-Paka/Multi-Robot_CollaborativeMapping/README.md

 ## Introduction

-This project presents a state-of-the-art multi-robot system for collaborative exploration, mapping, and 3D scene reconstruction in complex, dynamic environments.
-Leveraging advanced sensor fusion, SLAM, decentralized coordination, and control theory, our framework integrates heterogeneous platforms—each equipped with high-precision LiDAR, 2D TOF cameras, and complementary sensors—to produce robust situational awareness and high-accuracy mapping.
-In addition to classical robotics techniques (e.g., PID control), we incorporate modern methodologies including Reinforcement Learning (RL) and advanced swarm intelligence to enable adaptive, intelligent behavior.
+This project presents a state-of-the-art multi-robot system for **collaborative exploration**, **mapping**, and **3D scene reconstruction** in complex, dynamic environments.
+Our framework integrates advanced sensor fusion, SLAM, decentralized coordination, and rigorous control theory.
+Each robot is equipped with high-precision LiDAR, 2D TOF cameras, and additional sensors that enable robust situational awareness and high-accuracy mapping.
+Beyond classical control techniques like PID, we incorporate modern methodologies—including Reinforcement Learning (RL) and swarm intelligence—to enable adaptive, intelligent behavior.

 ---